 Why do businesses spend various degrees of money on these types of data collection systems?
 As usual, it depends on what they seek to achieve, such as:

 Real-time Visibility: Typically, stand-alone monitoring solutions.
-Provide better “line of sight” to build a culture of ownership and accountability.
-Minimal change-management skills required.
+Provide a better “line of sight” to build a culture of ownership and accountability.
+Minimal change-management skills are required.

 Process Improvements: These data systems require organizational change agents and sophisticated data users to generate a payback.
-Data-driven changes are typically focused upon the process, product designs, or capital equipment.
-Requires highly trained decision makers and disciplined internal processes to implement and sustain changes.
+Data-driven changes are typically focused on the process, product designs, or capital equipment.
+Requires highly trained decision-makers and disciplined internal processes to implement and sustain changes.
 A wide range of potential changes in human behavior may be required to realize a positive return on investment.

 Automated Process Optimization: Historically, such data collection systems are coupled with advanced technology and capital equipment.
 Improved accuracy and timeliness of feedback loops drive optimization algorithms.
 Ideally self-optimizing systems based upon well-tuned feedback loops have minimal dependency on human behavior.
 Examples include automated count control and speed optimization algorithms.

 Like the display at the fast-food drive-through, it’s hard to go wrong with a simple, real-time visibility solution.
 High performers like to keep score.
 Presenting accurate, real-time data in an intuitive format makes it easier for everyone to “stay in the game”.
-Real-time visibility enables practically anyone to be more productive immediately when there’s line-of-sight on current performance results.
+Real-time visibility enables practically anyone to be more productive immediately when there’s a line of sight on current performance results.

 Collecting data to make design changes to a product or process requires an entirely different level of data users’ skills over a longer time frame.
 This is the classic example of engineering, which is to apply math and science to make changes to create a Future State that is tangibly better than the Current State.

-In the business of software development, there is a concept called a Maturity Model that explains how some software firms reach a Level 4 Maturity of following a proven process to release high quality code that just works.
+In the business of software development, there is a concept called a Maturity Model that explains how some software firms reach a Level 4 Maturity by following a proven process to release high-quality code that just works.
 Unfortunately, there are far more software businesses stuck at Level 0 “Ad-hoc” Maturity that brute force results every day.
 A key concept in the Maturity Model is that it’s impossible to jump levels.

 I’ve seen the same concept play out with manufacturing sites that want to go from no data collection to full-blown Kaizen black belts in a single initiative.
-Instead, I would strongly advise to start slow and simple, then move fast based upon “quick wins”.
+Instead, I would strongly advise starting slow and simple, then moving fast based upon “quick wins”.
 Walk before you run!